Woking Borough Council

 There will be a range of property types and sizes in line with the Borough's demand for housing but most will be family homes.
 The development will be a mix of social rented and private sale housing.

-The exact details of the homes will not be decided until a detailed planning application is submitted in early 2013.
-It is hoped that building on the site to the north of Moor Lane will improve the local environment, create a sustainable community, as well as provide much needed housing for people of the Borough.
+Planning consent for the development has now been granted.
+It is intended that the development on the site to the north of Moor Lane will improve the local environment, create a sustainable community, as well as provide much needed housing for people of the Borough.

 In June 2008, the Council advertised for a private sector partner to take this development forward.